mdabrowski1990/uds/SECURITY.md

 - e-mail: [uds-package-development@googlegroups.com](mailto:uds-package-development@googlegroups.com)
 - discord: https://discord.gg/XYhJGeBg

-Please, contact directly at least two of our [Security Developers](#security-developers) if you have found an issue that must be handled quietly without informing all contributors.
+If you have found an issue that must be handled quietly, then please contact directly at least two of our [Security Developers](#security-developers).
+It would help us to keep things quiet until the problem is officially resolved.